-Facility Description Build Class and State models The first task is to build the standard UML Class and State models that describe the entities and behavior to construct.
+Facility Description Build Class and State Models The first task is to build the standard UML Class and State models that describe the entities and behavior to construct.
 Each Class of interest in your model should have its own StateMachine that describes the various states and transitions that govern its overall behavior.

-Create an Executable StateMachine Artifact Once you have modeled your Classes and State models, its time to design the Executable StateMachine Artifact.
+Create an Executable StateMachine Artifact

+Once you have modeled your Classes and State models, it is time to design the Executable StateMachine Artifact.
 This will describe the Classes and objects involved, and their initial properties and relationships.
 It is the binding script that links multiple objects together and it determines how these will communicate at runtime.
 Note that it is possible to have two or more objects in an Executable StateMachine Artifact as instances of a single Class.
 These will have their own state and behavior at run-time and can interact if necessary.

-Generate Code and Compile Whether it is JavaScript, C++, Java or C# that you use, Enterprise Architect's engineering capabilities provide you with a powerful tool, allowing you to regenerate the executable at any time, and without the loss of any customized code you might have made.
+Generate Code and Compile

+Whether you use JavaScript, C++, Java or C#, Enterprise Architect's engineering capabilities provide you with an effective tool, allowing you to regenerate the executable at any time, and without the loss of any customized code you might have made.
 This is a major advantage over a project's lifetime.
 It is probably also worth noting that the entire code base generated is independent and portable.
 In no way is the code coupled with any infrastructure used by the simulation engine.

+Execute

+StateMachine Э

+S

-Execute StateMachine s So how do we see how these StateMachines behave?
+So how do we see how these StateMachines behave?
 One method is to build the code base for each platform, integrate it in one or more systems, examining the behaviors, 'in-situ', in perhaps several deployment scenarios.
 Or we can execute it with Enterprise Architect.
 Whether it is Java, JavaScript, C, C++ or C#, Enterprise Architect will take care of creating the runtime, the hosting of your model, the execution of its behaviors and the rendition of all StateMachines.

-Visualize StateMachine s Executable StateMachine visualization integrates with Enterprise Architect's Simulation tools.
+Visualize StateMachine s

+Executable StateMachine visualization integrates with Enterprise Architect's Simulation tools.
 Watch state transitions as they occur on your diagram and for which object(s).
 Easily identify objects sharing the same state.
 Importantly, these behaviors remain consistent across multiple platforms.
 You can also control the speed at which the machines operate to better understand the timeline of events.
-Debug When states should change but do not, when a transition should not be enabled but is, when the behavior is - in short - undesirable and not immediately apparent from the model, we can turn to debugging.
-Enterprise Architect's Visual Execution Analyzer comes with debuggers for all the languages supported by ExecutableStateMachine code generation.
-Debugging provides many benefits, one of which might be to verify / corroborate the code attached to behaviors in a StateMachine to ensure it is actually reflected in the executing process.

-StateMachine s
+Debug StateMachine s